 Smack-dab in the center of the Sixth Avenue corridor sits Barolo Grill, a northern Italian restaurant that romances couples with its atmospheric setting (complete with a flickering fireplace) and bewitchingly captivating dishes from chef Darrel Truett, who adds a dash of whimsy to his classic cooking style.
 If you happen to be in The Mile High City in November, don’t miss Barolo’s annual multi-course truffle dinner.

 RIVER NORTH ART DISTRICT (RINO)

-Chef-owner Frank Bonanno received a hero's welcome from the culinary cognoscenti when he graced us with Mizuna, a charming New American restaurant fueled by passion, luxurious ingredients and polished flavors.
-Right around the corner from Mizuna, you'll find Italian food aficionados jostling for seats at Luca, another Bonanno restaurant.
+Chef-owner Frank Bonanno received a hero's welcome from the culinary cognoscenti when he graced Denver with Mizuna, a charming French restaurant fueled by passion, luxurious ingredients and polished flavors.
+Right around the corner from Mizuna, you'll find food aficionados jostling for seats at Luca, Bonanno’s upscale Italian restaurant.
 In this handsome space, patrons go giddy for the chef's upfront, vivacious pastas, like the white-truffled fusilli.

 Table 6, a citified Capitol Hill bistro popular with neighborhood denizens, canoodling couples, tourists, food geeks and wine enthusiasts, basks in warmth and tender intimacy.
 Sunday brunch, a convivial outing that features a DJ spinning tunes, amasses crowds that feast on French toast, pork belly and doughnuts and a terrific croque-monsieur.